 What Do You Want From This Hotel?

 Be careful what you say here.
 Don’t go “I want a free stay for me and my 12 best friends.”
 That makes you sound…entitled.
 Instead, ask if they work with influencers on complimentary media stays or press rates for bloggers.
 Hotels book up fast, especially during high season, so a completely free stay for an extended period of time might not be an option.
+Your email should include dates and expectations of rooms that you’re looking for at the bare minimum.
+If it’s just you for 2 nights, that’s much easier to book than 3 rooms of several people.
+Provide enough information so that the PR contact can check their occupancy when you send them an email.
+This will minimize the back and forth and allow them to get a firm answer for you more quickly.
+You can also include if you’re flexible on dates which will allow the hotel to find a stay within a timeframe that works best for them.

 What Can You Offer Them?

 Whether they offer you a complimentary stay or a reduced media rate, you need to make sure you share what you’re going to do to help promote their property.
 Will you be doing a blog post?
 A set amount of Instagram photos?
 A video for YouTube?
 Will you be able to provide them with the images you take?
 Be specific.
 Showing that this is mutually beneficial and worth their investment is ideal.
+Making a simple bulleted list is perfect too.
+Outlining everything, especially each platform and types of content, will be more appealing than just “I’d like to provide coverage for your property”.

 Examples Of Previous Hotel Collaborations